Yale-EEB723/finalproject/code.md

 ```

-### Perform Cluster Analysis and Create Master Table
+### Perform Cluster Analysis
-In the following analyses, gff3.table and agalma.homologs will be joined in two ways:
-* **contingency.table**: inner-join (gff3 x agalma homologs) and select only scaffold ID and homology ID for cluster analysis.
+For cluster analysis, gff3.table and agalma.homologs will be inner-joined, then scaffold ID and homology ID will be selected to input into the contingency table.

 An inner join is performed for two reasons:
 1. Remove genes in gff3.table that were not assigned a homology_id by Agalma - these NAs do not add useful information for clustering.
 2. There are some human genes in the Agalma output that are missing from the filtered and unfiltered GFF3 files.
 Remove.
-* **master.table**: left-join (gff3 x agalma homologs) to create a master table of all data, keeping all genes in GFF3 files whether or not they have a homology_id.
-Genes in Agalma output not in GFF3 files are discarded.
-Subsequent analyses will be performed on this.

-#### Cluster Analysis
+####Cluster Analysis Steps
 1. Filter gff3.table by animal.
 It is not possible to run an analysis using data from all species.
 Here, we subsample whichever set of animals we want to cluster.
 2. Create **contingency.table**.
 As written above, inner join gff3.table x agalma.homologs. scaffold IDs are not unique, so concatenate scaffold IDs to animal IDs.
 Select only species/scaffold ID and homology_ids.
 3. Create contingency table: column names are homology IDs, row names are species/scaffold IDs.